-General Education Goals: Communicating Effectively
+General Education Goal II: Communicating Effectively

-The general education program prepares students to employ modes of communication that can help communities reach both authentic consensus and respectful disagreement.
-In a two-way interaction, communicating effectively leads to discovery and productive changes in the sender, who may be a writer, speaker, dancer, musician, visual artist, or actor, as well as in the receiver, who may be listening, reading, or watching.
+The General Education Program prepares students to employ modes of communication that can help communities reach consensus or respectful disagreement.
+Effective communication leads to discovery and significant changes in the sender (who may be a writer, speaker, dancer, musician, visual artist, or actor) that produce sophisticated reading skills and a high level of quantitative, technological, and information literacy.
+The sender is successful in delivering the message to the receiver, who may be listening, reading, or watching.
 As both senders and receivers, successful communicators interact effectively with people of both similar and different experiences and values.
-They adapt their communication skills with increasing fluency and sophistication to new and increasingly complex situations.Communicating effectively requires sophisticated reading skills in conjunction with a high level of quantitative, technological, and information literacy.
+They adapt their communication skills with increasing complex situations.

 Student Learning Outcomes: